 If you’ve ever considered taking a cruise you may be wondering how long a cruise ship could stay at sea for without needing to refuel.

 How Long Can a Cruise Ship Stay at Sea For?

-Just because a cruise ship could in theory stay at sea for 12 days, this doesn’t mean that they do.
+Just because a cruise ship could in theory stay at sea for 12 days, this doesn’t mean that they do!

 When they do this they must make sure that the journey is carefully monitored so that the ship does not run out of fuel.

-In this post we look at what would happen when a ship runs out of fuel while at sea and how the type of ship affects how long it can be at sea for.
+In this post, we look at what would happen when a ship runs out of fuel while at sea and how the type of ship affects how long it can be at sea for.

 What Affects a Cruise Ships Fuel Usage?